jpedro/jpedro.github.io/postgres.md

 ## The basics

-The database should behave like a dumb API.
-It stores, fetches and performs some simple queries the data.
+Postgres is sometimes defined as an object-relational database, as opposed to more traditional "static" data types systems.
+That's because columns in Postgres belong to an object data type and you can define your own types.

-Business logic should stay in the application layer.
+Also, tables can have hierarchical relationships.
+There's sequences, better view support and the list go on.

-Postgres is sometimes defined as an object-relational database, as opposed to more traditional pure-reational databases.
-That's because columns in Postgres belong to an object data type.
-You can create your own object types.
-Even tables can have hierarchical relationships.
+But the database should behave like a dumb API.
+It stores and fetches data and allows performing simple queries.
+I can't see how extensive use of the object type system as necessarily a great thing.
+Unless, of course, you are building your own data store atop Postgres.
+Which then, this all makes sense.

 ## The good